miquelindia90/SnakeSolutions/README.md

     This command will launch the Snake Game interface, allowing you to control the snake using the arrow keys.

 5. Enjoy playing the Snake Game and try to achieve the highest score!

-Note: Make sure you have the necessary dependencies installed before running the play script.

 ## Training the Snake AI